How to help at home

 You can support your child with their number skills at home by:

-- Throwing beanbags/balls at numbered targets and adding up scores – who scored the most?
+- throwing beanbags/balls at numbered targets and adding up scores – who scored the most?
 The least?
 You could even start recording a score as you go, using numbers or a tally.

 Shape, Space and Measure